 <executor-folder> renaming it to

 Then proceed with the installation of KNIME Executor by downloading the KNIME Executor full build from here and extracting it.
 This installer includes all extensions required for running as an Executor for KNIME Server.
-After you succesfully install the desired version of KNIME Executor, rename the new folder containing the Executor installation to the old folder name.
+After you successfully install the desired version of KNIME Executor, rename the new folder containing the Executor installation to the old folder name.

 Alternatively you can also install KNIME Analytics Platform from scratch and install